How to Rock Your Couple Session

 Pick a place that feels true to you and your relationship!
 The great outdoors naturally give us a lot to explore and work with.
 At home sessions + neighborhood sessions are especially intimate and super personal (a huge plus if you get good natural light at home).
 Urban areas can be super modern and cool.
 Make it a vacation and rent a cute airbnb!
 Whatever you decide — keep in mind that these photos last forever.
 If there’s a spot that is meaningful to your relationship or a place that you both have been meaning to adventure to — we should probably start there.

 Weekdays are generally better for sessions if it’s a popular location.
+If you are people shy, I would avoid crowds.
+Some locations might require a permit.
 80% of the time, we will likely shoot right before sunset.

 2. WHAT TO WEAR: STICK WITH NEUTRALS